VictoriaMetrics/VictoriaMetrics/app/vmagent/README.md

 ```

 `vmagent` dynamically reloads these files on `SIGHUP` signal or on the request to `http://vmagent:8429/-/reload`.

+## Unsupported Prometheus config sections

+`vmagent` doesn't support the following sections in Prometheus config file passed to `-promscrape.config` command-line flag:

+* [remote_write](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#remote_write).
+This section is substituted with various `-remoteWrite*` command-line flags.
+See [the full list of flags](#advanced-usage).
+The `remote_write` section isn't supported in order to reduce possible confusion when `vmagent` is used for accepting incoming metrics via push protocols such as InfluxDB, Graphite, OpenTSDB, DataDog, etc. In this case the `-promscrape.config` file isn't needed.
+See [these docs](#features) for details.
+* `remote_read`.
+This section isn't supported at all.
+* `rule_files` and `alerting`.
+These sections are supported by [vmalert](https://docs.victoriametrics.com/vmalert.html).

+The list of supported service discovery types is available [here](#how-to-collect-metrics-in-prometheus-format).

+Additionally `vmagent` doesn't support `refresh_interval` option at service discovery sections.
+This option is substituted with `-promscrape.*CheckInterval` command-line options, which are specific per each service discovery type.
+See [the full list of command-line flags for vmagent](#advanced-usage).

 ## Adding labels to metrics